akashsha1/gluten/docs/get-started/Velox.md

 ## 6.2 Enable IAA with Gzip Compression for shuffle compression

-1. To enable QAT at run-time, first make sure you have configured the IAA Work-Queues correctly, and the file permissions of /dev/iax/wqX.0 are correct.
+1. To enable IAA at run-time, first make sure you have configured the IAA Work-Queues correctly, and the file permissions of /dev/iax/wqX.0 are correct.

 ```bash
 sudo ls -l /dev/iax